What expats need to know about personal finances when moving to the Netherlands

 So, you’re moving to the Netherlands to work as an expat and you need to take care of a million things before you go.
 If you have a relocator, things will probably go smoothly.
 If you’re taking care of everything yourself, or if you want to keep a little bit of control about where and with what you end up, you need to find out as much as you can.

 One extremely important thing you need to take care of when you’re moving to the Netherlands is your personal finances.
-Personal finances is a very broad term.
-It usually includes insurances, mortgages, banking, investments, and loans.
+Personal finance is a very broad term.
+It usually includes insurances, mortgages, banking, investments, and personal loans.
 Every part of your personal finances is subject to different rules and regulations.
 Those rules can be very confusing even if you aren’t also dealing with a different language.

 Do you find your personal finances to be confusing in your own language?
 If you do, then you’ll definitely feel lost taking care of it in a foreign language.
 Have you ever tried to Google translate Dutch websites?
 It’s horrible!
 But don’t worry, we’re here to help.
 So, today, we’re going to teach you the basics about personal finances for expats in the Netherlands.